No items found.

 Suggested Dose

-Take 1 tablet by mouth one time daily.
-Your provider may recommend cycling 5 days on and 2 days off, or taking every other day.
+Take 1 tablet by mouth daily 5 days on 2 days off, or as directed by your healthcare provider.

 How Supplied